BethW83/health-insurance-project-1/README.md

 -   Error message when trying to show plots using plotly, an updated nbformat needed to be installed, please see screenshot
 -   Error message, kaleido version was not compatible with my version of plotly, therefore uninstalled kaleido and installed a downgraded version
 -   Installed packages added to requirements.txt
--   In future projects I would like to save figures in separate files so that they can be included in other documents or attached to emails
+-   In future projects I would like to save figures in separate files so that they can be included in other documents or attached to emails (rather than screenshots)
+-   For future projects is a good idea to carry out a peer review (time permitting)

 ## Main Data Analysis Libraries

--   pandas and numpy: used throughout
+-   Pandas and Numpy: used throughout
--   seaborn: used to create scatter and boxplots in hypothesis 1 and a scatter plot in hypothesis 2
+-   Seaborn: used to create scatter and boxplots in hypothesis 1 and a scatter plot in hypothesis 2, and a violin plot in hypothesis 3
--   plotly: used to create a bar chart in hypothesis 1
+-   Plotly: used to create a bar chart in hypothesis 1 and a histogram in hypothesis 3
--   matplotlib: used to create a bar plot in hypothesis 2
+-   Matplotlib: used to create a bar plot in hypothesis 2

 ## Credits